 The tree pollen counts have been extremely high this past week according to local pollen reports.
-One particular tree pollen, Birch, not only causes nasal, eye and chest symptoms like other pollen, but this pollen causes food allergies if a person eats certain fruits.
+One particular tree pollen, Birch, not only causes nasal, eye and chest symptoms like other pollen but this pollen causes food allergies if a person eats certain fruits.

 The boy who wanted to “scratch the back of his throat” mentioned this happened whenever he was eating an apple.
 He didn’t understand because if he ate an apple in the winter this didn’t happen.
-Another girl loved to eat cherries, as well as peaches and plums–these foods also made her throat itch, but nothing worse than that seem to occur.
+Another girl loved to eat cherries, as well as peaches and plums–these foods also made her throat itch, but nothing worse than that seems to occur.
 The parents of these children were concerned because they had always heard that food allergies could be quite dangerous, but fruits are so healthy for kids.
 Should they avoid them just because of some itching?

 The Oral Allergy Syndrome

-These children all had what is termed The Oral Allergy Syndrome.
+These children all had what is termed Oral Allergy Syndrome.
 It is a type of food allergy (often quite mild) that is related to a person’s pollen allergy.
-Children and adults who are allergic to Birch pollen can have this allergy to fruits that have a genetic linkage to the Birch pollen.
+Children and adults who are allergic to birch pollen can have this allergy to fruits that have a genetic linkage to the Birch pollen.
 These fruits include apples, cherries, kiwis, plums and peaches–the so-called pitted or stone fruits.
 Also, vegetables such as carrots and celery are also included in this cross-reactive food allergy.
 Hazelnuts and soy products have been associated with Birch pollen allergy too.
 The proteins in these foods, specifically termed Betv1, is what causes the allergic reaction.